ray-project/kuberay/docs/guidance/gcs-ft.md

 - `RAY_REDIS_CLIENT_KEY` File name of client private key (optional)
 - `RAY_REDIS_SERVER_NAME` Server name to request (SNI) (optional)

-Besides, `rediss://` should be added as the prefix of the redis address.
-Ray 2.2 is needed for this feature.

 #### KubeRay Operator Controller